JesperHartsuiker/IoT-module/Jesper Hartsuiker/Lab/Day Three.md

 ## Getting the rasberry pi ready by changing settings

+Our raspberry pi was crashing a lot with sending out a WiFi network.
+We could not work fully until it was fixed.
+So after a talk with the teacher we decided to turn off the WiFi part from the raspberry.
+This is how we did it after Ulrich was done with changing the raspberry pi settings:
 - I shut down the Raspberry Pi router and then powered it back on.
 - After that, I modified the router LAN address to 192.168.12.254.
 - Upon restarting the Raspberry Pi, I went into the router settings and assigned a static IP address (192.168.12.1) for - the Raspberry Pi.